 Once you choose a hotel, the site gives you options by type of room.
 It also provides information about attractions and restaurants nearby and hotel amenities.
 It also offers suggestions for competitors that you may want to review.

 Unlike other booking sites, Hotels.com focuses on accommodations.
 And as part of the Expedia Group, you can book car rentals here too.

 Hotels.com gives customers a “stamp” for every eligible night they book and stay through the site.
 When you accumulate ten stamps, you can redeem them for a free night valued at an average price of the ten nights you booked.
-Sadly, the company has announced that the program will end later in 2023 and merge into Expedia’s loyalty program.
+Sadly, the company announced that the program will end in 2023 and merge into Expedia’s loyalty program.

 - Good information about each hotel, including location and amenities, and verified customer reviews